The Naval PeriodThe Armistice Preliminaries Hastened Through Use of Wireless

-Published in The Wireless Age during July 1919
+Published in The Wireless Age during July 1919, Page 8

 “POZ – POZ – POZ – de NFF,” buzzed the wireless.
-The allied radio operators saw immediately visions of brazen treachery or equally brazen German spy operations in the United States.
-They saw visions of an American war-scandal, such as the world had never known, court-martials and firing squads and possible revolution in America.
+The allied radio operators saw immediate visions of brazen treachery or equally brazen German spy operations in the United States.
+They saw visions of an American war-scandal, such as the world had never known, court-martial and firing squads, and possible revolution in America.

 For POZ is the radio call for the German government wireless station of Nauen, a suburb of Berlin, and N F F is the radio address of the United States naval sending station at New Brunswick, and the two had not been on. speaking terms for a long time.